Story County, Iowa: Politics

 Prior to 1988, Story County was primarily Republican in presidential elections, only failing to back the Republican Party candidate three times between 1896 and 1984.
-Since 1988 Story County has voted reliably Democratic, mirroring the trend in counties dominated by college towns.
+Since 1988, Story County has voted reliably Democratic, mirroring the trend in counties dominated by college towns (the same is true in Johnson County, home to the University of Iowa in Iowa City).
 Donald Trump's 2016 election performance in the county was over 3 points worse than Mitt Romney in 2012, despite Trump outperforming Romney statewide by nearly 5 percent and winning Iowa's electoral votes.

 Education

 School districts in the county include: